WebReflection/reflected-ffi/README.md

 A remotely reflected Foreign Function Interface.

+## How To Bootstrap

+You can check both [local boilerplate](./test/boilerplate/local.js) and the [remote boilerplate](./test/boilerplate/remote.js) to have an idea of how to orchestrate this module in a way that allows workers to drive the main thread.

 ### Architecture

 The **direct**, one way and *remote driven*, architecture is fully based on Proxied pointers (by type)